nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 ## Advice and warnings

 - Play a female character.
 This awards you with extra G in the mail.
-- See [Parsnips crop planner](https://stardew.info/planner/13-dark-ants-loitered-cordially) for a suggested [Parsnip](https://stardewvalleywiki.com/Parsnip) and [Scarecrow](https://stardewvalleywiki.com/Scarecrow) layout.
+- See the [Parsnips crop planner](https://stardew.info/planner/34-light-hawks-floundered-cordially) for a suggested plan.
 [Mixed Seeds](https://stardewvalleywiki.com/Mixed_Seeds) are depicted by a generic crop icon.
 - You need to have collected enough forageables by the end of the day to have enough money to purchase the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) and enough [Bait](https://stardewvalleywiki.com/Bait_(item)) before [Willy](https://stardewvalleywiki.com/Willy) closes his shop on [Spring](https://stardewvalleywiki.com/Spring) 2.
 - You must mine and store at least one [Stone](https://stardewvalleywiki.com/Stone) at some point during the day for Spring 2.
 - Pause often!
 It's instantaneous, free, and allows you to think.